bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 - The resulting contig file after low compositional complexity contigs are discarded must meet a minimum file size `[Default: 1M]`.
 This is to prevent the analysis of a highly incomplete bacterial genome.

 - The cleaned paired-end reads are mapped onto the filtered assembly file in sequential steps (`[Default: 3]`), and the resulting binary paired-end alignment file must meet a minimum file size criteria `[Default: 25M]`.
-This is to prevent the analysis of an assembly file that has an unusally low read sequence amount.
+This is to prevent the analysis of an assembly file that has an unusually low read sequence amount.

 - The assembly file goes through SNP and InDel corrections in sequential steps (`[Default: 3]`), and the resulting assembly file must meet a minimum file size criteria `[Default: 1M]`.
 This is to prevent further analysis of an unusually incomplete genome.